-A Moai (pronounced “Mo Eye”) is a group of people meeting for a common purpose and can include activities like walking, purpose discussions and potluck meals.
-The word “Moai” comes from Okinawa, Japan, where neighbors use Moais as support systems.
+Blue Zones Project® and Beach Cities Health District encourage social connection.
+A Moai® (pronounced “Mo Eye”) is a group of people meeting for a common purpose and can include activities like walking, purpose discussions and potluck meals.
+The world’s longest-lived people chose–or were born into–social circles that supported healthy behaviors, Okinawans created “Moais”–groups of five friends that committed to each other for life.
+Research from the Framingham Studies shows that smoking, obesity, happiness, and even loneliness are contagious.
+So, the social networks of long-lived people have favorably shaped their health behaviors.
 Based on this tradition, Moai groups are considered just as important to a person’s health as the benefits of being active, healthy eating and finding a purpose.

 Potluck Moais meet once a month and explore new recipes with a “Plant Slant,” dishes focused on vegetables, fruits and plant-based proteins.
 Vegans, vegetarians, or those simply looking to eat healthier are all welcome.